-Minji Jeong is a Senior Research Associate at the Energy Futures Initiative (EFI), where she provides research and analysis on evidence-based solutions for clean energy transition based upon her background in business, research, and policy.
+Dr. Minji Jeong is a Senior Research Associate at the Energy Futures Initiative (EFI), where she provides research and analysis on evidence-based solutions for the clean energy transition based on her background in business, research, and policy.

-Minji also spent eight years working for SK Innovation, a Seoul-based energy company.
-She developed corporate climate change strategies, coordinated across the business units to implement the strategies, and managed several low-carbon energy projects such as establishing the company’s greenhouse gas inventory system and internal emission trading system, and supporting developing countries’ efforts to respond to climate change in Vietnam, Malaysia, and Thailand.
+Jeong also spent eight years working for SK Innovation, a Seoul-based energy company.
+She developed corporate climate change strategies, coordinated across the business units to implement the strategies, and managed several low-carbon energy projects, such as establishing the company’s greenhouse gas inventory system and internal emission trading system, and supporting developing countries’ efforts to respond to climate change in Vietnam, Malaysia, and Thailand.

-Minji earned a Ph.D. in Policy Studies from the University of Maryland, College Park.
-She also holds an M.C.P. in Environmental Management from Seoul National University and a B.B.A. in Business Administration and B.A. in Applied Statistics from Yonsei University in Seoul.
+Jeong earned a doctorate in policy studies from the University of Maryland, College Park.
+She also holds a Master of Community Planning in environmental management from Seoul National University, a Bachelor of Business Administration, and a Bachelor of Arts in applied statistics from Yonsei University in Seoul.